Ah, winter. That most wonderful time of the year when it’s too cold for the kids to go outside to play so they bounce off the walls inside instead.

 likeSew Can Do.
 Pom PomSnowballs: A Parent Production has a great tutorial for pom pomballs.

-These snowball games will keep my kids active and engaged (indoors!) for quite a while.
+These indoor snowball fights, activities, and games will keep my kids active and engaged for quite a while.
 When they’re done, we celebrate with a cup of hot chocolate and a simple winter craft just like after a real afternoon in the snow!